udaan-com/snorql/snorql-extensions/README.md

 `databaseName` - The database against which the query will be executed.

-Note: If this metric would have been parameterized, additional parameters required would have been specified in this `ActiveQueryInput` class.
+Note: If this metric had been parameterized, additional parameters required would have been specified in this `ActiveQueryInput` class.

 ---

-5. Create `ActiveQueryResult` data class under the package `com.udaan.snorql.extensions.performance.models` & add the following lines
+5. Created `ActiveQueryResult` data class

 ```kotlin
 data class ActiveQueryResult(val queryList: List<ActiveQueryDTO>) : IMetricResult()